 A major obstacle to antiviral therapy is viral resistance.
 Resistance is a function of a virus' ability to genetically mutate, which, in the case of RNA viruses, is substantially higher than DNA viruses, as most RdRp lack proofreading abilities.
-The rate of mutation of RNA viruses can occur at six orders of magnitude greater than the rate of mutation of host cells.
+The rate of mutation of RNA viruses can occur at six orders of magnitude greater than rate of mutation of host cells.
 The ability of viruses to evolve makes the design of ssRNA-directed therapies challenging, as these viral strains continue to mutate and become more resistant to certain antiviral therapies over time.
-Since all the enzymes involved in the metabolic pathway of AT-511 to its active triphosphate are designed to be essentially ubiquitous host cell enzymes and not virally encoded proteins, we believe that the high rate of viral mutation does not affect the activation of the prodrug.